speedybits/PokerTetris/CARDTRIS.md

   - Explosion animations

 ## Deck Management
-- Base deck consists of 54 cards (standard 52-card deck plus 2 Jokers)
+- Base deck consists of:
+  - 54 cards (standard 52-card deck plus 2 Jokers)
+  - 5 X cards that act as blockers
 - Each level beyond Level 1 adds 2 additional Jokers to the deck
+- X cards characteristics:
+  - Display as a large gray "X"
+  - Cannot be moved horizontally
+  - Drop at 4x normal speed
+  - Do not participate in poker hand matching
+  - Return to deck after board clear
 - Jokers are "wild" cards that can represent any card needed to complete a poker hand
 - When using Jokers in a hand:
   - Multiple Jokers can be used in the same hand